zzwei1/rca/README.rst

 Usage
 =====

-TODO: Please refer to the publication
+The eRCA package is composed of functions and routines that are simple to run individually.
+However they may also iterated through and  combined into one or few scripts to mimic the eRCA workflow and ultimate calculation of a daily median RCA value.

-Figures 1 and 2 summarize the steps for RCA calculation and represent the workflow and code structure of RCA for Weather Radar.
+Figures 1 and 2 summarize the steps for eRCA methodology (as described in TODO: link to eRCA publication) and represent the workflow and code structure of eRCA for Weather Radar.
+It is recommended to refer to this figure when constructing scripts for your own eRCA calculation.

+Sections 3.1 and 3.2 and the corresponding numbers refer to the written description of these steps in the eRCA publication (TODO: link here).

 .. figure:: testdata/images/flowchart_cluttermap_small.png
    :scale: 50 %

-   This is the caption for Figure 1 (not labeled?)
+   :alt: workflow for clutter maps

 .. figure:: testdata/images/flowchart_rca_small.png
    :scale: 50 %
    :alt: workflow for rca calculation

-   This is the caption for Figure 2 (is it actually labeled?)

 Contributing
 ============

-Note
-====
+Since eRCA is an open source Python package, contributions in any form are encouraged and, in some areas, needed!

+TODO:
++ how to contribute
++ what to contribute
++ how to contact